HESA Kowsar: Development

 On 3 November 2018, there was a ceremony that inaugurated the launch of the Kowsar assembly line at the Iran Aircraft Manufacturing Industries Company (HESA) with at least seven being made.
 President Hassan Rouhani was present as he inspected the Kowsar in the Defense Industry Day event celebration in Isfahan.

 The HESA Kowsar has seven hardpoints with a total capacity of 3200 kg of armaments and also has a 20 mm cannon.
 It can carry up to four air-to-air Fatir missiles (a reverse engineering of Sidewinder missiles), or twelve 250 kg bombs or five 450 kg bombs or two 900 kg bombs.
 Kowsar has an Italian Grifo radar (a Chinese model or its domestic production has been used) with a range of 93 km that can engage two targets simultaneously.

 Western media have described the plane to be inefficient as a weapon, but having potential for training a new generation of Iranian fighter pilots.
 There were reports of a crash by an Iranian-operated F-5 days after the Kowsar's existence was announced.

-Export

-On 26 November 2018, Brigadier General Abdolkarim Banitarafi, head of Iran Aviation Industries Organization (IAIO), announced that Iran was ready to export the HESA Kowsar jet..